karimarous/Getting_started_with_Terraform_and_AWS_FR/lab09/README.md

 }
 ```

-1.2 Go to variables.tf and add the following code
+1.2 Replace the code that exist in variables.tf with the following code
 ```
 variable "ami_owner" {
   type    = string